 Becoming the Indigenous Perspectives Society

 After 20 years of providing support and professional development, the political climate changed while training needs grew.
-In response, Caring for First Nations Children Society decided to expand its mandate and develop a new complement of trainings for communities, as well as public and private sectors.
+In response, Caring for First Nations Children Society decided to expand its mandate and develop a new complement of training offerings for communities, as well as public and private sectors.

 To correspond to a changing mandate, it was time to change the name as well.
 Caring for First Nations Children Society became Indigenous Perspectives Society: creating excellence through training and leadership.